ome/omero-guide-fiji/docs/installation.rst

 ------------------

 Download `Fiji <https://imagej.net/software/fiji/downloads>`__.
-We assume that you have already Fiji/ImageJ installed locally.

 In this section, we will cover the steps required to install the OMERO plugin for Fiji.
 If you wish to install it for ImageJ,